filipstrand/mflux/README.md

 mflux-train --train-config src/mflux/dreambooth/_example/train.json
 ```

+!!!!This is currently not true, will fix before merge to main, but you also have to send in model name

 During training, MFLUX will output training checkpoints with artifacts (weights, states) according to what is specified in the configuration file.
 These will be saved as self-contained zip file, which can later be pointed to [resume an existing training run](#resuming-a-training-run).
 To find the LoRA weights, simply unzip and look for the `adapter` safetensors file.